-Crafting a better tomorrow by elevating our communities and anchoring climate change in our culture.
+Crafting a better tomorrow by elevating our communities and anchoring climate change in our corporate culture.

 We are committed to empower our communities to build better, brighter futures through initiatives that include access to healthcare, enabling woman and providing education and opportunities for advancement, not only for our employees but also for the people in the communities where we produce our cigars.